Bioconductor/bioconductor.org/content/help/mailing-list/posting-guide.md

   line "time course experiment using limma" might be better than just "limma".

 * Identify yourself.
+If you are using a non-professional email account, like gmail or hotmail, or the guest posting facility, then give your full name and professional affiliation.
 Anonymous postings are much less likely to get responses.

 * If you are asking for advice as to how to use a particular function or package, then explain fully what documentation you have already